zzanowic/vector-projection-demo/README.md

 # vector-projection-demo
-A small python program that projects a shape only a line
+A small python program that projects a shape onto a line